 His winning work, Postbag Painting, was chosen from more than 800 entries from across Australia and awarded a $10,000 cash prize.

-Williams said he chose to use mailbags - which are Commonwealth Government property - as his painting surface in a bold statement about ownership and the conflict between Commonwealth law and Anangu lore.
+The artist said he chose to use mailbags - which are Commonwealth Government property - as his painting surface in a bold statement about ownership and the conflict between Commonwealth law and Anangu lore.

-Williams grew up around Pukatja, South Australia.
+He grew up around Pukatja, South Australia.
 He is a traditional Ngangkari healer and currently lives in the Northern Territory.

 “I live in a very remote part of Australia where mail is delivered by plane twice a week.
 The bags are used for everything in my community, but after I started painting on them, the deeper meanings became more and more apparent,” he said.